Loki2/bee777.github.io/108jobsAPITEST.md

    **- All of categories name is lowercase.**

- ## - To Check All Available Object Keys on Javascript use:
+ ## - To Check All Available Object Keys only for Javascript use:
     console.log(JSON.parse(YourResponse.data));